Have you ever found yourself struggling to keep up a regular schedule of blogging or maybe you wondered if blogging was even necessary at all?

 - Promotion: You need to promote your blog posts!
 Use my “double your reach” system to promote each post so that it gets the widest readership.
 Download it here.

-So, every time you are ready to write a blog post, follow these steps:
+Every time you are ready to write a blog post, follow these steps:

 - Decide why you are blogging